ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

 8. Minimum Implementations

-   Issue 66, Original text:

-   A minimum implementation of DMARC has the following characteristics:

-   *  Is able to send and/or receive reports at least daily;

-   *  Is able to send and/or receive reports using "mailto" URIs;

-   *  Other than in exceptional circumstances such as resource exhaustion, can generate or accept a report up to ten megabytes in size;

-   *  If acting as a Mail Receiver, fully implements the provisions of (#mail-receiver-actions).

-Herr (ed) & Levine (ed)  Expires 17 October 2021               [Page 38]

-Internet-Draft                  DMARCbis                      April 2021

-   Issue 66, Proposed replacement text:
+   _Ticket 66_

    Domain owners, intermediaries, and mail receivers can all claim to implement DMARC, but what that means will depend on their role in the transmission of mail.
 To remove any ambiguity from the claims, this document specifies the following minimum criteria that must be met for each agent to rightly claim to be "implementing DMARC".

+Herr (ed) & Levine (ed)  Expires 18 October 2021               [Page 28]

+Internet-Draft                  DMARCbis                      April 2021

-   Domain Owner: To implement DMARC, a domain owner MUST configure its domain to request that unauthenticated mail be rejected or at least treated with suspicion.
+   Domain Owner: To implement DMARC, a Domain Owner MUST configure its domain to request that unauthenticated mail be rejected or at least treated with suspicion.
 This means that it MUST publish a policy record that:

    *  Has a p tag with a value of 'quarantine' or 'reject'

    *  Has a rua tag with at least one valid URI

    *  If applicable, has an sp tag with a value of 'quarantine' or 'reject'

-   While 'none' is a syntactically valid value for both the p and sp tags, the practical value of either the p tag or sp tag being 'none' means that the domain owner is still gathering information about mail flows for the domain or sub-domains, and is not yet ready to commit to requesting that unauthenticated mail receive different handling than authenticated mail.
+   While 'none' is a syntactically valid value for both the p and sp tags, the practical value of either the p tag or sp tag being 'none' means that the Domain Owner is still gathering information about mail flows for the domain or sub-domains, and is not yet ready to commit to requesting that unauthenticated mail receive different handling than authenticated mail.

    Intermediary: To implement DMARC, an intermediary MUST do the following before passing the message to the next hop or rejecting it as appropriate:

    *  Perform DMARC validation checks on inbound mail

    *  Perform validation on any ARC header sets present in the message when it arrives

    *  Record the results of its authentication checks in a signed and sealed ARC header set

    Mail Receiver: To implement DMARC, a mail receiver MUST do the
    following:

    *  Perform DMARC validation checks on inbound mail

    *  Perform validation checks on any ARC header sets present in the message when it arrives

-   * Send aggregate reports to domain owners at least every 24 hours when a minimum of 100 messages with that domain in the RFC5322.From header field have been seen during the reporting period
+   *  Send aggregate reports to Domain Owners at least every 24 hours when a minimum of 100 messages with that domain in the RFC5322.From header field have been seen during the reporting period

-Herr (ed) & Levine (ed)  Expires 17 October 2021               [Page 39]

-Internet-Draft                  DMARCbis                      April 2021

 9. Other Topics

    This section discusses some topics regarding choices made in the development of DMARC, largely to commit the history to record.

+Herr (ed) & Levine (ed)  Expires 18 October 2021               [Page 29]

+Internet-Draft                  DMARCbis                      April 2021

 9.1.
 Issues Specific to SPF